Rankings by Cost, Opportunity, Resources and Risk

 Advertising & Editorial Disclosure

-Your location choice could determine whether your business survives or fails.
 Wyoming leads with a composite score of 68.98 and the nation's best tax climate.
-California ranks #51 with a score of 29.73, dragged down by the worst cost structure in America, a 39-point gap separating best from worst.
+California scores 29.73, dragged down by America's worst cost structure, a 39-point gap separating best from worst.

 KEY FINDINGS

 • Unexpected Winners: Mississippi (#6, 46.63) and Delaware (#5, 49.53) break expectations.
-Mississippi excels in survival rates and low costs despite its reputation.
+Mississippi excels in survival rates and low costs.
 Delaware's business-friendly incorporation laws and infrastructure create advantages beyond tax havens.

-• California's Challenge: California ranks #51 (29.73) with the worst cost structure in America (13.42 pillar score).
-Despite Silicon Valley, the state's business climate is prohibitive for bootstrapped Main Street businesses.
+• California's Challenge: California ranks #51 (29.73) with America's worst cost structure (13.42 pillar score).
+Silicon Valley can't offset the prohibitive business climate for bootstrapped Main Street businesses.

-• Survival Doesn't Follow Cost: Pennsylvania (#18) has the highest survival rate (90.17 risk pillar) in the nation.
-Cheap states don't guarantee success; business quality matters more than quantity of formations.
+• Survival Rates Don't Follow Cost: Pennsylvania (#18) posts the nation's highest survival rate (90.17 risk pillar).
+Cheap states don't guarantee success; business quality matters more than formation quantity.

 See how small-business conditions vary across the country: